 I looked out the window as the plane approached the international airport of Riga.
 It was a beautiful, cloudless day and the Baltic Sea sparkled in the afternoon sun.
 The Latvian coast soon came into view and the first thing that caught my attention were the endless white, sandy beaches.
 Beyond that, were mile after mile of forests occasionally interrupted by small lakes or grassy meadows.
+The Latvian countryside looked gorgeous!
 It was my first time in Latvia and I couldn’t wait to start exploring!

 Riga turned out to be a truly delightful city.
 The Old Town, with its picturesque cobble-stone streets, colourful buildings and cozy squares is an absolute gem!
 There was a great number of things to do in Riga but my absolute highlight was the Art Nouveau architecture.
 After a few days in Riga, it was time for me and my friend, Abi, to see a bit of the countryside around Riga.

 Our first stop, about an hour’s drive west of Riga, was in the town of Pure.
 The drive to Pure took us past mile after mile of forests, verdant meadows and the occasional lake, exactly what I’d seen from the plane window.
 We pulled up at the Terase Restaurant, a restaurant housed in a wooden building with glass walls that provided guests with lovely views of the green fields and forests.

 Little did I know but I was in for a treat!
 Nauris Hauka, the young chef who runs the restaurant, has one goal: to make his mark on modern Latvian cuisine.
 He does this beautifully by combining quality local ingredients with contemporary techniques and stunning presentations.